Curriculum focuses on skill development

 - On-staff occupational therapists work directly with students and consult with other staff members to provide strategies for enhancing or managing students’ senses of touch, sight, sound, smell and taste.

-- Two sensory rooms – one with a swing and mini-trampoline, the other with low-level lighting, glow-in-the-dark stars and lava lamps – offer settings for sensory work.
+- Two sensory rooms - one with a swing and mini trampoline, the other with low-level lighting, glow-in-the-dark stars and lava lamps - offer settings for students to engage their senses to promote emotional and behavioral regulation.

 Applied Behavior Analysis (ABA) and positive behavior support